terrestris/shogun-util/README.md

 # SHOGun-Util

-Do not use in production.
-This is just a draft.
+This util can be used to load and parse a context given by a SHOGun instance.